-- Whisk ketchup and stock in a bowl and set aside.
+- Whisk ketchup, chicken broth, and soy sauce, in a bowl and set aside.

-- In a deep skillet over medium/high heat, add oil and mushrooms.
+- In a deep skillet over medium heat, add oil and mushrooms.
 Cook for 4-5 minutes, or until the water from the mushrooms has evaporated.

 - Add onions, carrots and peas and cook for 3 minutes, or until carrots are tender but still yield a soft crunch.

-- Add rice and break it up using a plastic or wooden paddle.
+- Add rice and break it up using a spatula, plastic or wooden rice paddle or spoon.
 Mix well and add ketchup mixture.
 Mix well until the rice is evenly colored.
-Turn the heat to the lowest temperature and season with a little salt and pepper.
+Turn the heat off and season with a little salt and pepper.